 - Husband has an arduous job and can only take a couple weeks of parental leave.

-- Their marriage is strained because of her husband’s stress at work and the difficulty encountered thus far raising their son.
+- Their marriage is strained because of her husband's stress at work and the difficulty encountered thus far raising their son.
+The father feels dad-guilt and has no outlets for his feelings.

 - She went through a difficult birth with her first that required post-op treatment and extra bed rest.